 Likewise, a power user may be asked to fill in other fields, depending on the industry the company works in.
 A travel agency may need data concerning the location, while videographers may attach the date when the material was created/uploaded, the type of equipment used, etc.

 Another interesting restriction admin may enforce refers to downloading original content.
 There are lots of DAM users where copyright is of the utmost importance.
-And so you may provide some of your users or teams to download renditions only in contrast to original materials.
+So you may decide which role can download originals and which only watermarked revisions.

 - Internal or those who work within the same company, for example, content creators i.e. marketing team;